Peter-Mitros/Hardware-Portfolio/README.md

 # My Hardware Projects

-Hey!
 I'm a high school freshman interested in hardware engineering and computer chips.
 This is where I'm tracking the stuff I build while I learn how microcontrollers and circuits work.

 ## What I've Built So Far